Rights and Responsibilities of Students

 Academic Freedom

 The Yale School of Management is committed to the protection of free inquiry and expression in the classroom and throughout the school community.
-In this, the School reflects the University’s commitment to freedom of expression as eloquently stated in the Woodward Report (Report of the Committee on Freedom of Expression at Yale, 1975), which states, in part:
+In this, the school reflects the university’s commitment to freedom of expression as eloquently stated in the Woodward Report (Report of the Committee on Freedom of Expression at Yale, 1975), which states, in part:

 The primary function of a university is to discover and disseminate knowledge by means of research and teaching.
 To fulfill this function a free interchange of ideas is necessary not only within its walls but with the world beyond as well.
 It follows that the university must do everything possible to ensure within it the fullest degree of intellectual freedom.
 The history of intellectual growth and discovery clearly demonstrates the need for unfettered freedom, the right to think the unthinkable, discuss the unmentionable, and challenge the unchallengeable.
 To curtail free expression strikes twice at intellectual freedom, for whoever deprives another of the right to state unpopular views necessarily also deprives others of the right to listen to those views.…